DigitalCommons/land-explorer-front-end/docs/intro.md

 ## Mapbox Studio

 Mapbox Studio contains custom tilesets that we use to host most of the common Land Data, for example the historic flooding and agricultural soil types.
 The login details are in the digital commons bitwarden account.

-## Property Boundaries Database

-The property boundaries database is a separate MySQL instance, used to store property boundary information originally from the Land Registry.
-The database is separate from the main LX database because of its size.